songweizhi/Binning_refiner/README.md

 1. Binning Refiner scripts are implemented in python3, please use python3 instead of python.
 Its scripts have been transferred to my home directory on Katana (/home/z5039045/Binning_refiner), you can call it directory from this directory.
-Any updates/bug fix will be synchronized to this folder at first time.
+Any updates/bug-fix will be synchronized to this folder at first time.

         # Modules need to be loaded first:
         $ module load R/3.2.2